siddhi-io/www/en/docs/docs/query-guide.md

     on <condition>
 ```

-The `condition` element specifies the basis on which events are selected to be deleted.
-When specifying the condition, table attributes should be referred to with the table name.
+The `condition` element specifies the basis on which the events in the table are selected to be deleted. **When specifying the condition, the table attributes should always be referred with the table name**, and and when a condition is not defined, all the events in the table will be deleted.

-To execute delete for specific event types, use the `current events`, `expired events` or the `all events` keyword with `for` as shown
-in the syntax.
-For more information, see [Event Type](#event-type)
+To execute delete, only for specific event types, use the `current events`, `expired events` or the `all events` keyword can be used with `for` as shown in the syntax.
+For more information refer [Event Type](#event-type).

 !!! note
-    Table attributes must be always referred to with the table name as follows:
+    When defining the condition, the table attributes must be always referred with the table name as follows:
-    `<table name>.<attibute name>`
+    `<table name>.<attribute name>`

-**Example**
+**Example 1**

-In this example, the script deletes a record in the `RoomTypeTable` table if it has a value for the `roomNo` attribute that matches the value for the `roomNumber` attribute of an event in the `DeleteStream` stream.
+A query to delete the records in the `RoomTypeTable` table that has matching values for the `roomNo` attribute against the values of `roomNumber` attribute of the events in the `DeleteStream` stream.

 ```sql
 define table RoomTypeTable (roomNo int, type string);
 define stream DeleteStream (roomNumber int);

 from DeleteStream